fossxo/fossxo-gdd/source/technical-design/prototype.rst

 ..  code-block:: rust
     :caption: Example of setting the WINIT_UNIX_BACKEND environmental variable.

-    // Workaroudn for crash on Wayland.
+    // Workaround for crash on Wayland.
     env::set_var("WINIT_UNIX_BACKEND", "x11");

 For details see: